 Camping at the Presidio (CAP) Program

-program.
-CAP provides children and youth who traditionally have not visited national parks with meaningful overnight park experiences.
+, which provides youth with meaningful overnight camping experiences.
 Through this “train the trainer” program, the leaders of schools and community organizations are given the skills to bring groups of kids to explore the Presidio’s great outdoors.
 These adventures offer hands-on learning and exploration.
 CAP leaders love “getting to know the kids in a different setting” and seeing their kids’ enthusiasm about simple natural wonders like a banana slug or the night sky.
 “The whole experience was truly magical!” said one CAP participant.

 History of Rob Hill Campground

 People have slept under the stars at Rob Hill for generations, beginning with the Ohlone who first inhabited the land.
 In 1776 the Juan Bautista de Anza expedition walked along this hillside as they established a Spanish Presidio near the magnificent harbor.

 In 1852, U.S. Army engineers planned a small fort, known as a “redoubt,” on this hill.
 While it was never constructed, the Army operated a lookout station at this site, by then known as Telegraph Hill, to spot incoming ships.
 The name “Rob Hill” was derived from the survey marker “Redoubt, Telegraph Hill.”